kristuff/abuseipdb/README.md

 # kristuff/abuse-ipdb
 > A mini library to work with the AbuseIPDB api V2

-see [kristuff/abuse-ipdb-cli](https://github.com/kristuff/abuse-ipdb-cli) for the CLI version
+see [kristuff/abuseipdb-cli](https://github.com/kristuff/abuseipdb-cli) for the CLI version

 Requirements
 ------------
 - PHP >= 7.1
 - PHP's cURL
-- A valid account to [abuseipdb.com](https://abuseipdb.com) with an API key
+- A valid [abuseipdb.com](https://abuseipdb.com) account with an API key

 Install
 -------